What to expect when you come back

 Lobby & Concessions

-We have removed all of the furniture from our lobby and ask that people only use our lobby to use our restrooms or to visit concessions.
+We ask that patrons only use our lobby to use our restrooms or to visit concessions.

 We will be thoroughly sanitizing all surfaces in the restrooms, lobby, and in the theater before the show, before intermission, after intermission, and after the show.